 When we tested, we found that the 4K touch screen display is fantastic but perhaps a little overkill, yet with the latest components and Razer's sleek design, this really is the laptop of the moment.
 But all that good stuff comes at a price, an actual high price, but if you want a high-spec, blockbuster laptop that will run anything and everything, and budget isn't an issue, then invest in the Razer Blade 17 as one of the best laptops for gaming.

-The Asus ROG Strix Scar 15 is a festival of RGB LEDs – turn it on and it's blinks into life in an array of colours.
-If nothing else, this is one of the best laptops for gaming that is an unabashed love-letter to gamer style.
+The Asus ROG Strix Scar 15 is a festival of RGB LEDs – turn it on and it blinks into life in an array of colours.
+If nothing else, this is one of the best laptops for gaming that is an unabashed love letter to gamer style.

 This revised 2022 model is also very powerful courtesy of the new Intel 12th Gen CPUs and the latest Nvidia RTX graphics.
-In our Asus ROG Strix Scar 15 review our tester found this to be a well-built and solid laptop for gaming, with a decent battery life and a streamlined quality.
+In our Asus ROG Strix Scar 15 review, our tester found this to be a well-built and solid gaming laptop with a decent battery life and streamlined quality.
 There are few thrills outside of the LEDs that circle the chassis.

-Then only downsides are a 240Hz, 1440p screen that looks a little dull and disappointing compared to some others on this list, and the 2.3kg means it's not the lightest laptop for gaming.
+The only downsides are a 1440p screen that looks a little dull and disappointing compared to some others on this list, even though it has a 240Hz refresh rate, and the 2.3kg means it's not the lightest laptop for gaming either.

 Looking as slick as ever, the Razer Blade 15 line continues to dazzle as one of the best gaming laptops out there.
 It's one of the best-looking laptops with its black, minimal aluminium chassis that avoids any garish features that scream "gamer" and it's also super light and portable considering the high-end, powerful components inside.